-Your round-ups will be withdrawn from your Funding Account usually on the 7th, 14th, 21st and 28th days of the calendar month (or the next business day if a non-business day) when your round-ups (plus any Boosters) equal at least $5 in total for the period.
+Your round-ups will be direct debited from your Funding Account on the 7th, 14th, 21st and 28th days of the calendar month (or the next business day if a non-business day) when your round-ups (plus any Boosters) equal at least $2 in total for the period.
 It can take up to 3 business days for the debit to clear, and you can see the dates and amounts of any future money movements on the Wisr App dashboard.

-Your Debt Account is the debt you’re trying to pay off faster (credit card or mortgage) where Wisr will deposit your accrued round-ups by the 7th day of the calendar month.
-Your Round-up Account is the account where Wisr tracks your daily transactions to calculate your round-ups.
+Your Debt Account is the debt you’re trying to pay off faster (credit card, Wisr Loan or mortgage) where Wisr will deposit your accrued round-ups in the first week of each month.
+Your Spending Account is the account where Wisr tracks your daily transactions to calculate your round-ups.
 Your Funding Account is where the value of the week’s Round-ups are withdrawn from on a weekly basis.
 You can select the same bank account for both your Round-up and Funding account (if it’s a debit account) some people, however, prefer to use a daily transactions account for their Round-up Account, and a savings account as their Funding Account.
 You can also select different bank accounts from different financial institutions if you wish.

-This depends on your financial institution – some will not allow you to overdraw your account and the direct debit will dishonour, other institutions may allow for overdraft and charge you a fee.
+This depends on your financial institution – some will not allow you to overdraw your account and the direct debit will be dishonoured, other institutions may allow for overdraft and charge you a fee.
 Ask your financial institution to see what applies to you.
-Wisr will notify you via email if a direct debit fails, and automatically turn off your round-ups.
+Wisr will notify you if a direct debit fails.

 At this time, Wisr only pays down one debt at a time.
 If you have multiple debts, you can find resources online at https://www.moneysmart.gov.au/ which may help you to determine which debt to pay down first.